Class 11 IT (Information Technology) - 1.Basics Of information Technology (Short Notes)

 9. Computer Safety and Ethics

-Computer Ethics: The correct and moral way of using computers.
+Computer Safety : The correct way of using computers that keeps data safe.

 -